Greg Moore (racing driver): Early life

-Gregory William Moore was born in New Westminster in the Canadian province of British Columbia on April 22, 1975.
+Gregory William Moore was born in the Vancouver suburb of New Westminster, British Columbia on April 22, 1975.
 His father, Ric, owned a Chrysler dealership in Maple Ridge, a city close to Vancouver, and raced Can-Am cars at the club level, at tracks such as Westwood Motorsport Park.
-He divorced his wife Donna when Moore was five years old and the boy lived with his mother until the start of his karting career.
+He divorced his wife Donna when Moore was five years old and Greg lived with his mother until the start of his karting career.
 He had two siblings: a brother and a sister.
 Moore was first educated at Meadowridge School.
 He was transferred to Pitt Meadows Secondary School for the final two years of his education, where he graduated with honours in 1993.

 He often climbed into his father's race car and pretended to race by gripping the steering wheel.
 That encouraged his interest in auto racing, and his father gave him a go-kart at the age of six.
 Moore drove the go-kart with a minivan's plastic bodywork around it in the parking lot of his father's dealership.
 He developed vehicular control on dry slick tyres on a wet track.
 He began competitive go-kart racing at the age of ten, and joined the Westwood Karting Club soon after.
 It was there Moore was issued with his car number 99 because he was the club's 99th member; he used it throughout his career.
 His father acted as his manager, tutor and financier and adopted a "no-nonsense" approach to his career.

 While he had an inclination towards racing, he also played ice hockey.
 From the age of ten, Moore was a goalie, and began to drive go-karts in 1986.
 He was twice named Maple Ridge Athlete of the Year and he won the British Columbia Hockey Provincial Championship.
 Moore played on the same minor ice hockey team as future professional player Paul Kariya.
 When he was 14, his father urged him to choose between ice hockey and racing if he wanted to further develop in sports.
 Moore ultimately decided to focus on racing.
 His sporting idols were ice hockey player Wayne Gretzky and three-time Formula One World Champion Ayrton Senna.